-- 11.1 In the case of an approved money-market instrument within 10.1.2 or issued by a body of the type referred to in COLL 5.2.10EG, or which is issued by an authority within 10.1.1.2 or a public international body within 10.1.1.6 but is not guaranteed by a central authority within 10.1.1.1, the following information must be available: - 11.1.1 information on both the issue or the issuance programme, and the legal and financial situation of the issuer prior to the issue of the instrument, verified by appropriately qualified third parties not subject to instructions from the issuer; - 11.1.2 updates of that information on a regular basis and whenever a significant event occurs; and - 11.1.3 available and reliable statistics on the issue or the issuance programme. - 11.2 In the case of an approved money-market instrument issued or guaranteed by an establishment within 10.1.3, the following information must be available: - 11.2.1 information on the issue or the issuance programme or on the legal and financial situation of the issuer prior to the issue of the instrument; - 11.2.2 updates of that information on a regular basis and whenever a significant event occurs; and
+- 11.1 In the case of an approved money-market instrument within 10.1.2 or issued by a body of the type referred to in COLL 5.2.10EG, or which is issued by an authority within 10.1.1.2 or a public international body within 10.1.1.6 but is not guaranteed by a central authority within 10.1.1.1, the following information must be available: - 11.1.1 information on both the issue or the issuance programme, and the legal and financial situation of the issuer prior to the issue of the instrument, verified by appropriately qualified third parties not subject to instructions from the issuer; - 11.1.2 updates of that information on a regular basis and whenever a significant event occurs; and - 11.1.3 available and reliable statistics on the issue or the issuance programme. - 11.2 In the case of an approved money-market instrument issued or guaranteed by an establishment within 10.1.3, the following information must be available: - 11.2.1 information on the issue or the issuance programme or on the legal and financial situation of the issuer prior to the issue of the instrument; - 11.2.2 updates of that information on a regular basis and whenever a significant event occurs; and - 11.2.3 available and reliable statistics on the issue or the issuance programme, or other data enabling an appropriate assessment of the credit risks related to investment in those instruments. - 11.3 In the case of an approved money-market instrument: - 11.3.1 within 10.1.1.1, 10.1.1.4 or 10.1.1.5; or information must be available on the issue or the issuance programme, or on the legal and financial situation of the issuer prior to the issue of the instrument.

-- 11.2.3 available and reliable statistics on the issue or the issuance programme, or other data enabling an appropriate assessment of the credit risks related to investment in those instruments. - 11.3 In the case of an approved money-market instrument: - 11.3.1 within 10.1.1.1, 10.1.1.4 or 10.1.1.5; or - 11.3.2 which is issued by an authority within 10.1.1.2 or a public international body within 10.1.1.6 and is guaranteed by a central authority within 10.1.1.1;
+11.3.2 which is issued by an authority within 10.1.1.2 or a public international body within 10.1.1.6 and is guaranteed by a central authority within 10.1.1.1;